-Dollar rampage spurs FX interventions, speculation of big G7 move
+Dollar rampage spurs FX interventions, talk of big G7 move

 LONDON (Reuters) - From Brazil to Norway, policymakers are leaping to defend currencies against the onslaught of the dollar which scaled three-year peaks on Thursday, raising speculation that a joint move by the world’s biggest central banks may be in the offing.

+A global stampede for dollar funding drove currencies across the world to multi-year or record lows against the greenback.
+Some relief came after the U.S. Federal Reserve opened $450 billion in swap lines to several central banks but the pressure broadly remains.

-Unlikely, most market-watchers say.
-But these are unusual times, and Norway’s central bank earlier in the day threatened to intervene to lift the crown, a step it hasn’t taken in more than 20 years.
+Coordinated central bank action remains unlikely for now, market watchers said.
+But these are unusual times, and Norway’s central bank on Thursday threatened to intervene to lift the crown, a step it has not taken in more than 20 years.

-The warning followed the crown’s 30% plunge versus the dollar in less than three weeks, though oil’s price collapse contributed.
+The warning followed the crown’s 30% plunge versus the dollar in less than three weeks, that was partly fueled by oil’s price collapse.

-But the dollar’s brutal ascent — up 6.5% this month against a basket of peers — has sent almost every other currency reeling.
-Amid the crisis caused by worries about how badly the coronavirus pandemic will hit the world economy, investors and companies around the world have been scrambling to get their hands on the market’s most liquid currency.
+But the dollar’s stunning ascent of about 5% this month against a basket of peers, as measured by the U.S. Dollar Currency Index =USD, has sent almost every other currency reeling.
+Driven by worries about how badly the coronavirus pandemic will hit the world economy, investors and companies have been scrambling to get their hands on the most liquid currency.

 That forced highly unexpected moves such as a 15 basis-point rate rise from Denmark to support its crown while other countries such as Russia and Brazil engaged in direct dollar-buying.
 And South Africa said it did not rule out emergency interventions.